What are the best boots for Sim Racers?

 The rubber sole is stiff and provides a solid foundation, allowing your feet to stay nimble, yet it also has enough feel to remain tactile.
 Additionally, the high-top shape provides further reinforcement, especially regarding ankle support, which comes in handy for endurance races.
 The boots are fastened with a combination of grippy laces and Velcro straps, so there’s no chance of them coming loose midway through a race.
 So, if you’re looking for a classic racing shoe with all the advantages professional drivers look for in footwear, you won’t go wrong with a pair of Simpson’s High Tops.

-My recommendation – the better boots for sim racing are karting boots.
+My recommendation – the best boots for sim racing are karting boots, but I’ve included every boot on this page because these are all great choices – enjoy!